paul-wolf/djaq/README.md

 expose is accessible.

 > Note that Djaq is still in an early phase of development.
 No
-> warranties about reliability, security, that it will work exactly as
+> warranties about reliability, security or that it will work exactly as
 > described.

 ## Limitations

-Compared to other frameworks like GraphQL and DRF, you can't transform data on the server before returning it (you can parameterise).
+Compared to other frameworks like GraphQL and DRF, you can't easily implement complex business rules on the server.
 This might be a deal breaker for your application.
-In that case, you should look at one of those solutions or PODVs (Plain Old Django Views).
+In that case, you should look at one of those solutions or Plain Old Django Views.

 Djaq only supports Postgresql at this time.

-There is an upper limit to the complexity of queries you can achieve with Djaq.
-Mostly, the generated SQL has a series of joins, by default LEFT joins linking the related models.
-It can probably satisfy a large number of use cases.
-But inevitably there may be backend business rules that require a heavyweight REST framework like DRF or GraphQL.

 Values in the `choices` argument of fields that take only a limited set of values will not be retrieved.
+Instead you get the raw field value.
 These are not accessible to Djaq which only retrieves what is available via SQL.

 ## Quickstart

+You need Python 3.6 or higher and Django 2.1 or higher.

 Install:

     pip install Djaq

-For now, it will probably be better to get the most recent commit:
+The bleeding edge experience:

     pip install https://github.com/paul-wolf/djaq/archive/master.zip